deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 Xkk’ relaxed and nodded slowly.

 “We may consider ourselves victorious.”
 He observed.
-“Withdraw the on-field fleet element to a distance of one light-*ri’*”
+“Withdraw the on-field fleet element to a distance of one light-*ri’”*

 He watched, satisfied, as the ships obeyed.